How to Change a Car Battery

 No matter how well your vehicle is working, if your battery dies and can’t be recharged, you’re stranded in a vehicle that you can’t drive in for service.
+You need to know how to change a car battery.
 A battery usually has a sticker on it that shows when you bought it and how long you can expect it to survive.
 To prevent being stuck on the road with a dead battery, enter that information in your owner’s manual and have the battery replaced before it comes to the end of its life expectancy.

-Pull your gear together — an adjustable wrench, a couple of clean lint-free rags, a pair of disposable latex gloves, some water and baking soda, a battery brush, and an inexpensive pair of safety goggles — and then follow these steps:
+Pull your gear together — an adjustable wrench, a couple of clean lint-free rags, a pair of disposable latex gloves, some water and baking soda, a battery brush, and an inexpensive pair of safety goggles.
+These steps walk you through how to change a car battery:

 Turn off your engine.